loka27e-nsm/finance-forge/README.md

 - When creating a log statement, if you put a negative value in the amount category, it can mess up the pie chart on the dashboard and some progress logic
 - For the first four quests, they must be completed in order, but the others are less restricted.
 Only exception is Quest 7 MUST be completed before Quest 8
 - For Quests 7 and 9, with 9 completing a budgeting goal from 7, there is no current code stopping someone from clicking on 9 first for points
-- Unable to add leaderboard and csv file integration, and design constraints due to time
+- Plan to add database to ensure Users have saved data.
+Will be local until I am unable to make it persistent
 - Plan to do a complete overhaul of the code for the quest to ensure natural progression